 A: Yes, the use of e-cigarettes is prohibited under this policy.
 Read more information about e-cigarettes.

-A: Efforts will be made to ensure that students and employees are aware of the variety of cessation resources both on campus (Student Health Services) as well as options available through health care providers (Human Resources).
+A: Efforts will be made to ensure that students and employees are aware of the variety of cessation resources both on campus (Medical Clinic) as well as options available through health care providers (Human Resources).

 A: The decision to use tobacco is a personal choice.
 The purpose of the tobacco-free policy is to create a healthy environment for all by prohibiting the use of tobacco on St. Cloud State property.
 It is not the intention of the policy to force you to quit.